0x0e814b/ueid/readme.md

 ## Feature

-Create uuidv4 with random bytes and wrapping with custom emojis.
+Create UUIDv4 with random bytes and wrapping with custom emojis.
+it consume 3~4 times more byte depend which emoji appeared.
 so inefficiently and unique.

 currently, just an idea.